ai2cm/fv3net/workflows/prognostic_c48_run/README.md

 1. Baseline (no ML or nudging)
 1. Nudge-to-obs

 Machine learning is done by including a machine learning model path in the `scikit-learn` config section or via a `--model_url` command line argument.
 Nudge-to-fine is done by including a `nudging` config section.
 A baseline run is done by providing neither an ML model nor nudging arguments.
-A nudge-to-obs run can be executed by including the argument `--nudge-to-observations` to `prepare_config.py`; note that nudge-to-obs is not mutually exclusive with any of the first three options as it is conducted within the Fortran physics routine.
+A nudge-to-obs run can be executed by including the argument `--nudge-to-observations URL` to `prepare_config.py` where `URL` is the path to a directory containing GFS analysis data.
+Note that nudge-to-obs is not mutually exclusive with any of the first three options as it is conducted within the Fortran physics routine.

 ### Configuring a machine learning run